How does an agency register in-service training courses with MCOLES?

 Law enforcement agencies or in-service training providers who offer training courses to Michigan law enforcement officers must register courses with the MCOLES so agencies can use funds distributed under Public Act 302.
 Agencies have the option to publish their training courses on the MCOLES Web site or register training for their departments only.
 Further information on becoming an authorized in-service training provider on the MCOLES Network is available on this Web site at the MCOLES home page under "How does my agency become an authorized MCOLES Network user?".

 Course Registration is mandatory for funding eligibility through the Michigan Justice Training Fund (Public Act 302).
 This means that monies obtained through the Law Enforcement Distribution or through Public Act 302 grants may not be used to pay for unregistered training.
 Registration of a course does not imply endorsement of the training materials or vendor by the Michigan Commission on Law Enforcement Standards.

-The course registration process involves logging into the MCOLES Network and providing basic course information and contact information. **The minimum requirements below must be provided for further consideration.
+The course registration process involves logging into the MCOLES Network and providing basic course information and contact information.
 The approval process includes:

 Course Outline: This should be a topical outline, listing the major points to be addressed in the training course.
 The items should also reflect the amount of time that will be spent on each area.
 [Sample Course Outline]

 Objectives & Goals: Training objectives should be written as measurable, observable, and limited in time.
 The objectives should be presented as an action statement, such as "At the completion of training, the trainee will be able to..."
 [Sample Course Objectives]